-Although you can't change these facts, you can help your pup/dog maximize his potential for a long, happy, healthy life by making sure he eats a premium quality dog food which is formulated for his specific nutritional needs and that he gets adequate exercise and good veterinary care throughout his lifetime.
+Although you can't change these facts, you can help your big pup/dog maximize his potential for a long, happy, healthy life by:

-Of course exercise is as important for your XL best friend as it is for you, but it's important not to overdo it, especially with large or giant breed puppies.
+Of course exercise is as important for keeping your XL best friend in good shape as it is for you, but it's important not to overdo it, especially with larger breeds.

 Hypertrophic Osteodystrophy (or HOD) causes swollen/painful joints (often the lower joint in the front legs), and can be triggered by several things including infection, improper diet, vaccine reactions and more.